 - Have a signed athlete agreement with their NSO and not be in breach of that agreement;

 - Not be currently serving a sanction or provisional suspension for an anti-doping rule violation and/or not be in breach of a NSO integrity policy including Member Protection, Competition Manipulation & Sports Wagering, Misuse of Drugs and Medicines;

 - Para athletes only - Hold a review or confirmed status international classification.
 Para athletes who do not hold an international classification should hold a national classification and be planning to seek international classification within an acceptable timeframe.

 The ASC will determine NSO eligibility to nominate athletes based on an assessment of the HP2032+ Sport Strategy outcomes and the prioritisation of funding to ensure the right support gets to the right athletes to deliver medal-winning success at future Olympic, Paralympic and Commonwealth Games.

 Changes to dAIS scheme

-The AIS has revised the dAIS scheme to shift more towards identifying and ‘awarding’ athletes who can contribute to performance outcomes at the next pinnacle event, rather than a retrospective ‘reward’ for past performances.
+The ASC has revised the dAIS scheme to shift more towards identifying and ‘awarding’ athletes who can contribute to performance outcomes at the next pinnacle event, rather than a retrospective ‘reward’ for past performances.
 The dAIS Scheme will align with the National Athlete Categorisation Framework (NACF) to identify, develop and progress athletes along a defined and time limited pathway to the podium.